-2. Study site
+2 Study site

-The Draix-Bléone CZO is part of the French network for the study of the critical zone OZCAR (Gaillardet et al., 2018) and is specifically dedicated to the study of erosion and sediment transport in a mountainous region.
-Hydrological and sedimentary fluxes have been monitored on several catchments in this CZO since 1983 (Draix-Bleone Observatory, 2015).
-The Draix-

-- 105 Bléone CZO is situated in the Alpine foothills, 12 km northeast of the town of Digne in South-East France (Fig. 1).
+The Draix-Bléone CZO is part of the French network for the study of the critical zone, OZCAR (Gaillardet et al., 2018), and is specifically dedicated to the study of erosion and sediment transport in a mountainous region.
+Hydrological and sedimentary fluxes have been monitored on several catchments in this CZO since 1983 (Draix-Bléone Observatory, 2015).
+The Draix-Bléone CZO is situated in the Alpine foothills, 12 km northeast of the town of Digne in southeastern France (Fig. 1).
 The Draix catchments are drained by the Bouinenc stream, a tributary of the Bléone, which is itself one of the main tributaries of the Durance River.
-The geology is characterised by Mesozoic sediments that were folded and faulted during the Alpine orogeny (Lemoine et al., 1986; Lickorish and Ford, 1998).
+The geology is characterized by Mesozoic sediments that were folded and faulted during the Alpine orogeny (Lemoine et al., 1986; Lickorish and Ford, 1998).
 The Bouinenc catchment has a mountainous and Mediterranean climate.
-Due to its relatively high elevation (>800 m above sea level), the mountainous influence is responsible for cold winters with - 110 frequent frost.
+Due to its relatively high elevation (> 800 m a.s.l.), the mountainous influence is responsible for cold winters with frequent frost.
 The Mediterranean influence leads to dry summers interspersed by intense thunderstorms.
-Annual rainfall is about 900 mm/yr (varying between ~600 and ~1300 mm/yr interannually) in Draix.
-The rainfall regime varies across seasons, with high-intensity rainfall events during spring/summer and lower-intensity but longer rainfall events in autumn.
+Annual rainfall is about $900\,mm\,yr^{-1}$ (varying between ~ 600 and $\sim 1300\,mm\,yr^{-1}$ interannually) in Draix.
+The rainfall regime varies across seasons, with high-intensity rainfall events during springsummer and lower-intensity but longer rainfall events in autumn.
 Only the main streams (Laval and Moulin) are permanent, although the Moulin shows very low discharge in summer; all tributary gullies are ephemeral.
-Snow fall occurs almost every year but in small amounts (<10 cm) and it melts quickly.
-The mean - 115 annual temperature is 10.3 °C, with an annual variability between mean daily temperatures of approximatively 0.5 °C in winter and 20 °C in summer.
+Snowfall occurs almost every year but in small amounts (< 10 cm), and it melts quickly.
+The mean annual temperature is 10.3 °C, with an annual variability between mean daily temperatures of approximatively 0.5 °C in winter and 20 °C in summer.